puppetlabs/puppet-docs/source/guides/passenger.markdown

         # specify 'SSLCARevocationCheck chain' to actually use the CRL.

         # These request headers are used to pass the client certificate
-        # authentication information on to the puppet master process
+        # authentication information on to the Puppet master process
         RequestHeader set X-SSL-Subject %{SSL_CLIENT_S_DN}e
         RequestHeader set X-Client-DN %{SSL_CLIENT_S_DN}e
         RequestHeader set X-Client-Verify %{SSL_CLIENT_VERIFY}e